lvandam/posit_blas_hdl/README.md

 # Posit Arithmetic Accelerator on FPGA (Apache Arrow, CAPI SNAP)
-This repository consists of a hardware design for accelerating vector arithmetic operations for the posit number format.
+This repository consists of a hardware design for accelerating vector arithmetic (Level 1 BLAS) operations for the posit number format.

 Both the hardware description of the accelerator as well as a C++ software library is provided.
 The library can be used in order to easily pass vectors to the FPGA and perform the selected operation on it.